MutongCat/sam2galaxy-gnn/README.md

 The public `halo_hdf5 -> graph` route is inference-only.
 It does not build labels or train-time cache fields.

-The large halo HDF5 input is distributed separately from the Git repository.
-Put `galacticus_Uchuu_rockstar.hdf5` at `data/halo_hdf5/galacticus_Uchuu_rockstar.hdf5` after downloading it from the project release assets or archival record.
+The large halo HDF5 input is distributed separately from the Git repository as a compressed release asset.
+Download `galacticus_Uchuu_rockstar.hdf5.gz`, decompress it, and place the extracted file at `data/halo_hdf5/galacticus_Uchuu_rockstar.hdf5`.
 See [data/halo_hdf5/README.md](data/halo_hdf5/README.md).

 ## Output Semantics